 Australian neighborhoods are sorted into many postcodes, which help keep everyday life functioning efficiently.
 So what exactly are postcodes, why do you need to know about them, and how do they work?

 What Are Postcodes?

 Australian postcodes are groups of digits that are allocated to localized mail delivery areas within the country and serve as their postal and geographical identification.

 Each country will have its own version of mail delivery area identification, though this may be expressed with a different term.
 For example, in the United States, postcodes are referred to as zip codes.

 When Were They Formed?

-The history of postcode usage in Australia dates back to 1967 when the system was implemented by Australia Post.
+The history of postcode usage in Australia dates back to 1967 when Australia Post implemented the system.
 At the time, the company was known as the Postmaster-General’s Department.

 Earlier postal systems were employed in various states before postcodes were adopted.
 These included the use of number and letter codes in Melbourne, and in regional areas of New South Wales.

 How Are They Presented?

 Postcodes in Australia always consist of four digits.
 The first digit of the code identifies what Australian state or territory the mail delivery area is situated in.
-There are 7 starting digits allocated to the 6 states and 2 territories in Australia.
+There are seven starting digits allocated to the six states and two territories in Australia.
 They are as follows:

 - Northern Territory: 0